akasumitlamba/Document-summerization/README.md

 # Document Summarization with Flask

 This web application allows users to upload PDF files, extract text content, and generate a summary using the Facebook BART model.
-It is built using Flask, a Python web framework.
+It is built using Flask, a Python web framework

 ## How it Works